sahlet-official/userlog/Specification/Specification.md

      - When the filter text input is not empty - there should not be text "Filter...", only entered text
      - It should correspond to design requirements [TODO: link should be here]()
 3. User story.
 [TODO: issue reference]()<br>
-The records number row.<br>
+Records number row.<br>
 As a user, I want to have an option to see the number of records in the log.<br>
 I want to have the records number row between the filter text input and the log text area.<br>
    - Acceptance criteria:
      - It should be a less prominent part of the UI than the rest
-     - The records number row text should be one of the following (it is discussable):
+     - The records number row text should be "- records: &lt;number of records>"
-       - &lt;number of records> records
-       - records: &lt;number of records>
-       - records number: &lt;number of records>
-       - &lt;number of records> rows
-       - rows: &lt;number of records>
-       - rows number: &lt;number of records>
-       - row count: &lt;number of records>
-       - &lt;number of records> lines
-       - lines: &lt;number of records>
-       - lines number: &lt;number of records>
-       - line count: &lt;number of records>
      - The records number row should show the whole size of the log when the filter text input is empty
      - The records number row should show a number of filtered lines when the filter text input is not empty
      - It should correspond to design requirements [TODO: link should be here]()